empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-development-guide.md

 Before using your project, configure the Empathy Search Adapter in the `x-archetype/src/adapter/adapter.ts` file, using the Empathy Adapter Builder to make it work with the Empathy Search API.
 The Empathy Search Adapter contains a sample configuration for setup, global configurations, or mappers that points to a demo environment.
-You need to make some adjustments in the configuration according to the search features you use in your project.
+You need to adjust the configuration according to the search features you use in your project.

 Export the required search adapter with your configuration as you will need it for the search